andrewsafa/kitcho-family/README.md

 ## Web Application
 The web version is currently running and can be accessed at your deployed Replit URL.

+## Deployment Options

+This application supports deployment to multiple cloud platforms:

-## Deployment to Railway with GitHub
+### 1. Railway with GitHub (Primary)

-This application is configured for easy deployment to Railway with GitHub integration.
-Below is a quick overview of the deployment process:
+This application is configured for easy deployment to Railway with GitHub integration:

-### Prerequisites
+#### Prerequisites
 - GitHub repository with your code
 - Railway account (https://railway.app)
 - PostgreSQL database (can be provisioned on Railway)

-### Deployment Files
+#### Deployment Files
 The repository includes all necessary deployment files:

 1. `railway.toml` - Railway configuration